[Top 4 Methods] How to Recover Files Deleted by CHKDSK

 Conclusion

 CHKDSK is a powerful tool for maintaining your drive’s health but can sometimes cause file loss.
-By checking the Found.000 folder, using data recovery software, using Windows File Recovery Tool, or restoring from backups, you stand a good chance of recovering your lost data.
+By checking the Found.000 folder, using data recovery software, using Windows File Recovery Tool, or restoring from backups, you stand a good chance of recovering files deleted by CHKDSK.
 And remember — always back up your important files before running any disk repair utilities.